Protein LLM Part 2: Scaling to 4.9 Million Samples

 The Big Picture

-We scaled our protein-LLM training data from 50K to 4.9 million samples across six sources.
-The result: eval_loss dropped 90.1% — from 3.64 to 0.361 — and the model now generates scientifically meaningful protein descriptions.
+We scaled our protein-LLM training from 50K samples on Qwen3-4B to 4.9 million samples on Qwen3-8B across six sources.
+Combined, these changes reduced eval_loss from 3.64 to 0.361 — though model scaling and data scaling both contributed to this gain.

 Where We Left Off